NehaDadhich/nehasFoodWorld/tech/how-image-cards-were-introduced.md

         }
       `}
 ```
-This was exported to edges as follows
+This was exported to edges as:

 ```Javascript{numberLines: true}
 data => {
         let { edges } = data.allMarkdownRemark;
 ```

-And then passed to a Label component as follows:
+And then passed to a Label component as:

 ```Javascript{numberLines: true}
   <Label {...item.node.frontmatter} className="is-black"/>
 ```

-The Lable component creates the image card as:
+The Label component creates the image card as:

 ```Javascript{numberLines: true}
 export const Label = ({ title, path, description, displayImage, date}) => (